osroca/babynames/README.md

 ## Database storage

 I integrated Hypersonic DB in memory.
-But you can change it and the easy way to do that is using spring roo shell with the command:
+But you can change it and the easiest way to do that is using Spring Roo' shell with the command:

 ``persistence setup --provider HIBERNATE --database <DATABASE>``